Any information is helpful, so don't hesitate even if you are not sure about your observation!

 🙏 Thank you!

-Your observation of fish using tools will help document anvil use by fish and determine factors driving tool use evolution (the project description is on the website here).
-The two researchers involved in the project and funders are described on the website here.
+Your observation of fish using tools will help document anvil use by fish and determine factors driving tool use evolution (the project description is here).
+The two researchers involved in the project and funders are described here.

 1️⃣ Initially, only the two project investigators have access to what you have sent to us.
 This means that if you have sent us photos or videos, only we can view them.
 Data is stored securely on Dr Juliette Tariel-Adam's computer and backup on OneDrive cloud.